MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/storage/Enable-StorageMaintenanceMode.md

 ```

 ### -ValidateMaintenanceMode
-Indicates whether physical disks in the storage enclosure will validate if enabling maintenance mode will be successful.
+Indicates whether physical disks in the storage enclosure validate if enabling maintenance mode is
+successful.

 ```yaml
 Type: Boolean